quicwg/qlog/draft-marx-quic-logging-event-definitions.md

   id:string;

-  // These three MUST always be set
+  // These two MUST always be set
   // If not present in the Frame type, log their default values offset:string;
   length:string;

-  fin:boolean;
+  // this MAY be set any time, but MUST only be set if the value is "true"
+  // if absent, the value MUST be assumed to be "false" fin:boolean;
 }
 ~~~